-Many businesses in the UK are based on and rely on the buying and selling of goods by weight.
-When these transactions become large enough, you’re not dealing in boxes or bags or product, you’re more than likely weighing by the truckload.
+Many businesses in the UK are based on, and rely on, the buying and selling of goods by weight.
+When these transactions become large enough, you’re not dealing in boxes or bags of product, you’re more than likely weighing by the truckload.

 However, it’s simply not acceptable to charge someone by the "truckload", as it’s not a scalable or repeatable unit of measurement.
 What if someone has a smaller truck than the rest?
 Is it fair to charge them for a full "truckload"?
 No it’s not.

 So instead, we use vehicle weighing scales like steel weighbridges to exactly measure the weight of the vehicles entering and exiting the premises, in order to know exactly how much of a product the vehicle is carrying.

 However, what if the weighbridge isn’t accurate?
 Is it fair, or legal, to charge customers more than what they are receiving, or to receive more than they have paid for?
 It is not fair, neither is it legal.

 The weighbridge must be accurate, and proven to be accurate.

 Any time money changes hands, based on the weight of something, the equipment doing the weighing must be Legal For Trade – this includes weighbridges.
 So how do you ensure that your weighbridge is always accurate?
 And how do you prove that it is?